Audio Restoration And Archival Services

 Audio Archival and Restoration Services

-Creative Audio Works are experts in archival & restoration services, including the transfer, restoration, and migration of analog audio to digital formats.
-We are happy to work with small or large orders, individuals or large institutions.
-It doesn’t matter if you have one family recording from the 1940’s that you’d like to hear on CD or a library of thousands of quarter inch master recordings to transfer and restore for access to contemporary researchers and historical and archivists.
-These are all important to their owners and to us.
-We have a wide range of both vintage and modern machines for the transfer of records (16, 33.3, 45 and 78 rpm), Audograph Disc and tapes (micro cassette, cassette, DAT, 1/4 track and 2 track 1/4″ reel-to-reel).
+At Creative Audio Works, we are experts in archival and restoration services, including the transfer, restoration, and migration of analog audio to digital formats.
+We have a wide range of vintage and modern machines for the transfer of records (16, 33.3, 45 and 78 rpm), Audograph discs, and tapes (micro cassette, cassette, DAT, ADAT, 1/4 track and 2 track 1/4″ reel-to-ree and 8 track reel-to-reel.

 Samples of transferred and restored recordings